 Today there are also additional programmes in the Fairy Grotto Park - the Little Fairy World Adventure Forest, where young and old can explore the magic fairy kingdoms, and the Grottoneum Adventure Museum with numerous hands-on stations on the topics of mining, stalactites and minerals.
 The fantastic setting of the Fairytale Dome can also be used for weddings underground.

-31 May 2014 sees the centenary of the opening of the show mine, which will be celebrated with lots of different events.
+31 May 2014 saw the centenary of the opening of the show mine, which was celebrated with numerous different events.